wireservice/csvkit/docs/scripts/csvclean.rst

    optional arguments:
-     -h, --help            show this help message and exit --header-normalize-space
+     -h, --help            show this help message and exit --length-mismatch     Report data rows that are shorter or longer than the header row.
+     --empty-columns       Report empty columns as errors.
+     -a, --enable-all-checks
+                           Enable all error reporting.
+     --omit-error-rows     Omit data rows that contain errors, from standard output.
+     --header-normalize-space
                            Strip leading and trailing whitespace and replace sequences of whitespace characters by a single space